korut94/VCGLibForParaview/README.md

 ## Contributing
 Paraview allow you to extend it by `Filters` but also `Reader` and `Writer`, as explain here [Paraview/Plugin HowTo](https://www.paraview.org/Wiki/ParaView/Plugin_HowTo).
-Since that the actual version of the plugin exports just Paraview's filters only their will be covered by this section.
+Since the actual version of the plugin exports just Paraview's filters, only they will be covered by this section.

 ### Filters
-It's highly recommended reading the Paraview documentation [Adding a Filter](https://www.paraview.org/Wiki/ParaView/Plugin_HowTo#Adding_a_Filter) on the *Plugin HowTo* Paraview Wiki page, since the following instruction steps are derived from those ones described in that page.
+It's highly recommended reading the Paraview documentation [Adding a Filter](https://www.paraview.org/Wiki/ParaView/Plugin_HowTo#Adding_a_Filter) on the Paraview Wiki page *Plugin HowTo*, since the following instruction steps are derived from those ones described in that page.